End Of American Innocence – 1963 – Thurgood Marshall, Norman Thomas, Reinhold Niebuhr – Past Daily Reference Room

 That this discussion could have just as easily taken place last month instead of fifty years ago begs the notion that, not only have things not changed, they have in fact, become much worse.
 Cynicism and mediocrity have become our mainstream and violence has become our way of life.

-Maybe, just maybe 2013 can start to see a glimmer of change . . . someplace.
+Maybe, just maybe there can start to be a glimmer of change . . . someplace.